Cursor Agent Connector

 YOLO Mode - When enabled, tool permission requests are auto-approved.

-Interactive Mode - When set (TUI or web sessions), permission requests are forwarded to the user for approval.
+Interactive Mode - When set (TUI sessions), permission requests are forwarded to the user for approval.
 Non-interactive sessions (MCP, orchestrator) auto-deny permission requests.

 Session Creation